The 12 Best Editorial Photographers in Atlanta

 Whether her subjects are serious or smiling, active or posed, Weatherspoon uses superb lighting techniques and environmental elements.
 These help turn her deceptively simple photographs into compelling images.
 And it is all truly remarkable.

-With his palpable commercial style and approach to photography, Jason Hales may not be your choice among Atlanta editorial photographers if you want a street photojournalist look-and-feel.
+With his palpable commercial style and approach to photography, Jason Hales may not be your choice among Atlanta editorial photographers if you want a street photojournalist look and feel.
 But editorial needs and tastes vary, and Hales wows those who seek out crisp, bright, and well-conceptualized advertising-quality imagery for their publications.

 Some of his technically perfect and clean images are meant to jump off the page and grab you, while others perform a more supporting role.
 His portfolio shows Hales is a creative master at both.

-5. Jeremy Harwell
+5. Create magazine-worthy wedding images care of Jeremy Harwell

 Among the Atlanta editorial photographers we’ve seen, Jeremy Harwell’s specialty is the most unexpected: weddings.
 With his wedding pictures appearing regularly in numerous publications, including Martha Stewart Weddings, Bride’s Magazine, and even The New York Times, Harwell probably didn’t expect this career evolution either.